There Are Better Ways to Cool

 Neglecting Routine Maintenance

 Every few thousand miles, you bring your car into the shop for an oil change.
 Just like your vehicle needs check-ups, so does your air conditioner.
-Even if it seems that nothing is wrong, it’s a good idea to have an inspection, tune-up, or preventative maintenance appointment with your HVAC technician twice a year to be safe.
+Even if it seems that nothing is wrong, it’s a good idea to have an inspection, tune-up, or preventative maintenance appointment with your residential or commercial HVAC technician twice a year to be safe.

 At this appointment, your technician will not only clean and refill the unit with any coolants needed, they will also fix anything that could be wrong.
 Furthermore, by inspecting the unit, they can identify any underlying issues, or what could eventually become an issue, fixing it now to avoid costly breakdowns in the future.